Indian MARCOS, U.S. Navy SEALS Conduct Joint Training Exchange

-CAVELLOSIM, India - (Nov.
-7, 2023) – A West-Coast based Naval Special Warfare Operator conducts aerial sniper training with an Indian Marine Commando Force (MARCOS) Operator from a CH-3 Sea King assigned to the Indian Marine Commando Flight during a joint training exercise.
+U.S. special operations forces provide flexible response to contingencies in the Indo-Pacific region and beyond.
+Integral to this capability is a forward-deployed posture and continuous engagement with partner and ally forces, furthering mutual interoperability and expanding regional expertise.

+The U.S. and India have a rich history of cooperation on a wide range of diplomatic issues, including defense, non-proliferation, counterterrorism, peace-keeping, agriculture, education and more.

 Naval Special Warfare is the nation's elite maritime special operations force, uniquely positioned to extend the Fleet's reach and gain and maintain access for the Joint Force in competition and conflict.
-(U.S. Navy Photo by Mass Communication Specialist 1st Class Chelsea D. Meiller)

 |Date Taken: